I'm going to get off of their stupid debate tonight, stupid YouTube debate.

 And they won't know for sure because they've only studied age seven through nine.

-They don't yet know if the growth that is stunted, they think that's actually happening, but they don't know if it's permanent once the child uh gets off the drug.
+They don't yet know if the growth that is stunted, they think that's actually happening, but they don't know if it's permanent once the child gets off the drug.

 Is your son still taking it?

-Uh no, he's in his thirties now.
+No, he's in his 30s now.

 Yes.

-Well, that's the story says so, yeah.
+Well, the story says so, yeah.

-Um it it it there's a very it was it was explained to me back in those days.
+It was explained to me back in those days.

 Yeah.